 Of course, you can omit the pecans in these brownies or substitute them with walnuts.

-You can use fresh pumpkin in your brownies.
+Yes, you can use fresh pumpkin in your brownies.
 It’s a bit more work, but not difficult.
 Cut the pumpkin in half and remove the seeds and stringy stuff.
 Cut the pumpkin into chunks.
 Bring about an inch of water to the boil in a saucepan and add the pumpkin.
 Let the water return to a boil, then turn it down to a simmer.
 Cover the pan and cook for about 30 minutes or until a knife easily pierces the pumpkin.
 Drain and cool the pumpkin.
-Mash with a fork or potato masher and proceed with the recipe.
+Remove the Mash with a fork or potato masher and proceed with the recipe.

 If I needed more brownies for a big family dinner or other occasion, I’d double the ingredients and divide the mixture between two 8×8 pans.